ianderrington/genai/docs/Essentials/model_creation/training.md

 ### Pruning and compression

-- [SparseGPT: Massive Language Models Can Be Accurately Pruned in One-Shot](https://arxiv.org/abs/2301.00774) Remove up to ~50% parameters preserving performance
+- [SparseGPT: Massive Language Models Can Be Accurately Pruned in One-Shot](https://arxiv.org/abs/2301.00774) Remove up to ~50% parameters preserving
-- [Scaling Expert Language Models with Unsupervised Domain Discovery](https://arxiv.org/pdf/2303.14177.pdf) Cluster-Branch-Train-Merge (c-BTM), a new way to scale sparse expert LLMs on any dataset.
-[Github](https://github.com/kernelmachine/cbtm)
 -  [SqueezeLLM](paper) They are able to have 2x fold in model size for equivalent performance in perplexity.
 They use 'Dense and SParce Quantization' [Github](https://github.com/SqueezeAILab/SqueezeLLM)